What to do in and around St Lucia, South Africa

 Beaches of St Lucia

-The beaches of St Lucia are also known for various activities such as shore angling, surfing and bodyboarding.
-From November to the end of March each year, you get the chance to see different turtle species because of turtle egg-laying season.
-Earlier in the year, from June to the end of November, you might be able to witness the humpback whales migrating past the beaches of St Lucia.
+The beaches of St Lucia are also known for various activities such as shore angling, surfing, and bodyboarding.
+From November to the end of March each year, you get the chance to see different turtle species because of the turtle egg-laying season.
+Earlier in the year, from June to the end of November, you might be able to witness the humpback whales migrating past the beaches of St Lucia, South Africa.

 Beaches in St Lucia

 We really enjoyed our stay at African Dreamz Guest House.
-The owners are super friendly, hospitable and helpful.
-They serve a delicious breakfast and do their utmost to ensure that you experience as little inconvenience as possible from the loadsheddings.
+The owners are super friendly, hospitable, and helpful.
+They serve a delicious breakfast and do their utmost to ensure that you experience as little inconvenience as possible from the load shedding.

-If you are looking for a slightly more unique accommodation, we definitely recommend Luxury Tented Village.
-Here, you sleep in a glamping tent and really feel like you are in the middle of nature in the middle of the village.
-The village consists of two parts: a part where you can be more on your own and a hostel part, where you can meet other travelers.
-So there is literally something for everyone in St Lucia.
+If you are looking for slightly more unique accommodation in St Lucia, we definitely recommend Luxury Tented Village.
+Here, you sleep in a glamping tent and really feel like you are in the middle of nature in the middle of the village of St Lucia.
+The tented camp consists of two parts: a part where you can be more on your own and a hostel part, where you can meet other travelers.
+So there is literally something for everyone in St Lucia, South Africa.

 Luxury tented village in St Lucia